Call Mon-Sun:

 Symptoms of lightheadedness and dizziness should also be carefully monitored and discussed with a healthcare provider as these could indicate underlying medical issues that need to be addressed.

-Serious Adverse Effects of Cymbalta
+Serious Adverse Side Effects of Cymbalta

 Any uncomfortable reactions and individual experiences should be taken seriously, especially with Cymbalta used long term.
 If concerning or unusual effects emerge, one is advised to contact your doctor as soon as possible: